PoisotLab/ms_metaweb_perspectives/README.md

 data visualisation) arise.
 In brief, many graph embeddings *can* serve as dimensionality reduction steps, but not all do, neither do all dimensionality reduction methods provide adequate graph embedding capacities.

-![From a low-dimensional feature vector (see @fig:embedding), it is possible to develop predictive approaches.
-Nodes in an ecological network are species, for which we can leverage phylogenetic relatedness [*e.g.* @Strydom2021FooWeb] or functional traits to fill the values of additional species we would like to project in this space (here, I, J, K, and L) from the embedding of known species (here, A, B, C, and D).
-Because embeddings can be projected back to a graph, this allows us to reconstruct a network with these new species.
-This approach constitutes an instance of transfer learning.](figures/conceptual_prediction.png){#fig:prediction}

 # An illustration of metaweb embedding